HISPlayer/MetaSpatial-SDK/hisplayer-apis.md

 * **public final long getVideoDuration(int playerId)**: Returns the total duration of the video stream in milliseconds.

+* **public final float getVolume(int playerId)**: Returns the audio volume of the video stream.

 * **public final void setVolume(int playerId, float volume)**: Sets the playback volume for the specified stream.
   * `volume`: A float value between `0.0` (mute) and `1.0` (maximum volume).

+* **public final boolean isPlaying(int playerId)**: Returns whether the video is playing.

+* **public final boolean isBuffering(int playerId)**: Returns whether the video is buffering.

+* **public final boolean isLive(int playerId)**: Returns whether the video stream is live.

+* **public final long getSpeedRate(int playerId)**: Returns the speed rate of the video stream.

+* **public final void setSpeedRate(int playerId, float speed)**: Sets the playback speed rate for the specified stream.
+  * `speed`: A float value must be greater than `0.0`, default value is `1.0` (normal speed).

+* **public final List<HISPlayerVideoTrack> getVideoTracks(int playerId)**: Provides the list of the video tracks of the current video playback.
+Refer to **HISPlayerVideoTrack** class.

+* **public final int getVideoTrackCount(int playerId)**: Get the number of tracks of a certain stream.

+* **public final void setVideoTrack(int playerId, int trackIndex)**: Select a certain track of a certain stream to be used as the main track.
+This action will disable ABR, to enable it again you can use **enableABR** API.
+The possible tracks can be obtained from the tracks returned from the method **getVideoTracks**.
+  * `trackIndex`: Index of the track to be selected.

+* **public final void enableABR(int playerId)**: Enables the ABR to change automatically between tracks.

+* **public final void disableABR(int playerId)**: Disables the ABR to prevent the player from changing tracks regardless of bandwidth.

+* **public final void setMaxBitrate(int playerId, int bitrate)**: Set a new maximum bitrate (in bits per second) of a specific track.
+This doesn’t disable ABR.
+The possible tracks can be obtained from the tracks returned from the method **getVideoTracks**.
+  * `bitrate`: The new maximum bitrate.

+* **public final void setMinBitrate(int playerId, int bitrate)**: Set a new minimum bitrate (in bits per second) of a specific track.
+This doesn’t disable ABR.
+The possible tracks can be obtained from the tracks returned from the method **getVideoTracks**.
+  * `bitrate`: The new minimum bitrate.

+* **public final void setStreamSynchronization(int mainId, int followerId)**: Link the main video stream playback and the follower video stream playback.
+The follower stream will be synchronized following the main stream.
+If playback controls (Play, Pause, Stop, Seek, SetSpeedRate) are applied to the main stream, it will be applied to the follower stream as well.
+In case of multistreams, this API needs to be called for every follower stream.
+  * `mainId`: The id of the main video.
+  * `followerId`: The id of the follower video.

+* **public final void unsetStreamSynchronization(int mainId, int followerId)**: Unlink the main video stream playback and the follower video stream playback.
+The follower stream will be unsynchronized from the main stream.
+In case of multistreams, this API needs to be called for every follower stream.
+  * `mainId`: The id of the main video.
+  * `followerId`: The id of the follower video.

 * **public final void release()**: Releases all SDK resources and performs necessary cleanup.
 This should be called before the application is closed to prevent memory leaks or unexpected behavior.